Display to Organize: 10 Design Ideas (part one)

 Introduce a freestanding hollow partition to house everything required.

 Added Benefit: “Wire management” wall reveals a provocative niche.

-I delight in designing ledges, display rails and stands to feature personal treasures, interpreting the expression “all at your fingertips” in a private language — focusing on beauty while striving for efficiency.
+As you can see, I delight in designing ledges, display rails and stands to feature personal treasures.
+That’s my way of interpreting the expression “all at your fingertips” in a private language.
+Focusing on beauty while striving for efficiency.

 Problem: Relocating 10 years later.